 I’ve been doing breakfast on local radio for a few weeks now and thought I’d share some wisdoms.
 Here are ten lessons, I’ve developed through first hand experience.
 Feel free to add to our list if you are a presenter and we can develop the beginners guide to South African radio presenting.

 Lesson 1: Don’t be too proud of yourself after you’ve learnt how to put your mic levels up.
-You still have to talk so there’s no time to boast about how awesome you are for working the mics, especially when the mics are love.
+You still have to talk so there’s no time to boast about how awesome you are for working the mics, especially when the mics are live.
 You might end up shouting “I beat this system!
 I’m live on KOVSIE FM 97.0!
 Now what?”

 Lesson 2: “Punch ‘n roll” seems to be code for DJ say something.
 If you do not know this, you may end up with 15 seconds of silence.

-Lesson 3: A 2 two minute link followed by a 2 minute link equals a four minute link.
-This means that you have to prepare for 4 four minutes of talking, not 2.
+Lesson 3: A 2 two minute link followed by a 2 minute link equals a 4 minute link.
+This means that you have to prepare for 4 minutes of talking, not 2.
 It’s important not to assume that a song follows each link because announcing a song that will only play in 2 minutes is not lekker.

 Lesson 4: You know when you used to listen to radio and think, “Why is it that these DJ’s have news readers AND sports readers?
 Like can’t they do it by themselves?”
 The answer is yes they can but also not really.
 The value of a newsreader and a sportsreader cannot be overstated!
 Kiss their feet when they walk into studio.
 More on this in lesson 9.